mojtaba03111/GArchi/README.md

 About GArchi
 -------------

-GArchi is a separate software to improve the work with ArchiSteamFarm software
+GArchi is a standalone application for improving the performance of ArchiSteamFarm software

 > **Setup:**